italia/spid-cie-oidc-docs/docs/en/trust_negotiation.rst

 This section describes how to identify the URL :rfc:`3986` in order to download the Entity Configuration of a given subject.

-The web path ``.well-known/openid-federation`` is the resource by which a member publishes its configuration (Entity Configuration).
+The web path ``.well-known/openid-federation`` is the resource by which an Entity publishes its configuration (Entity Configuration).
 This web path MUST be appended to the URL which identifies the subject.

 Examples: